oracle-livelabs/database/multitenant-dev-agility/mt-dev-agility/mt-dev-agility.md

 2. It is common for application development teams to have to wait for a new database when they need one.
 The process might be to submit a formal request for a new database, wait for approval, and then wait some more while an environment and database are provisioned.
 Depending on the organization and the available infrastructure, that's a process that could take hours, days, or maybe even longer!
 However, in a modern, data-driven environment, developers need the ability to quickly create and manage data stores in order to keep pace with rapidly evolving business needs.
 Oracle Multitenant makes it easy to enable a "self-service" database environment for the development team.
 Not only is database creation self-service and easy, it is also incredibly fast to stand up a new Oracle Database.

-    In this task, you'll examine the container database **CDBTEST** by listing the pluggable databases already in the container; since this is a new CDB the only database plugged into it is the SEED database.
+    In this task, you'll examine the container database **CDBTEST** by listing the pluggable databases already in the CDB; since this is a new CDB the only database plugged into it is the SEED database.
 You will create the pluggable database **HRAPPDB**.
 Note that the database is created and ready for use in a matter of seconds.

     ```
     <copy>